-- A. Facilities necessary for providing laboratory services described in the narrative program shall be provided.
-The laboratory shall be constructed, arranged and maintained to ensure adequate space, ventilation and utilities necessary for conducting all phases required of testing. - 1.
-Work areas shall be arranged to minimize problems in specimen handling, examination and testing of specimens and reporting of test results. - 2.
-Laboratory work counters shall provide sufficient space for test performance, necessary instruments, equipment, computer systems, etc. Works areas shall be well lighted and shall include sinks (lavatories and counter sinks) with water and access to vacuum, gases, air and electrical outlets as needed. - 3.
-Refrigerated facilities for the storage of donor blood shall be provided.
-The blood storage refrigerator shall be connected to an emergency power source and shall be equipped with temperature monitoring and an audible alarm system that shall sound in the laboratory and a 24 hour manned station. - 4.
-Appropriate storage facilities for reagents, supplies, specimen blocks, stained specimen microscopic slides, records, etc. shall be provided. - 5.
-Specimen collection facilities shall be provided.
+- A. Facilities necessary for providing laboratory services described in the functional program shall be provided.
+The laboratory shall be constructed, arranged and maintained to ensure adequate space, ventilation and utilities necessary for conducting all phases required of testing in accordance with current CLIA regulations refer to Section 19. - B. Specimen collection facilities shall be provided.
 These facilities may be located outside the laboratory suite.
-The blood collection area shall have a work counter, space for patient seating, and handwashing facilities.
-Urine and feces collection room(s) shall be equipped with a water closet and a lavatory. - 6.
-Provisions shall be made for safety from physical, chemical and biological hazards.
-There shall be eye flushing devices, appropriate storage of flammable liquids, emergency spill kit(s) and fire extinguishers as required by NFPA 99.
-If mycobacteriology or mycology cultures are manipulated, a microbiological safety cabinet shall be provided. - 7.
-Based on the narrative program, equipment for terminal sterilization of contaminated specimens (autoclave or microwave) shall be provided. - 8.
-Locker and toilet facilities for both male and female staff shall be located convenient to the laboratory area. - 9.
-Provisions shall be made for the following procedures to be performed on-site: blood counts, urinalysis, blood glucose, electrolytes, and nitrogen (BUN), coagulation, and transfusions (type and cross-match capability).
-Provisions shall also be included for specimen collection and processing.
+The blood collection area shall have a work counter, space for patient seating, and handwashingstations.
+Urine and feces collection room(s) shall be equipped with a water closet and a lavatory. - C. Provisions shall be made for safety from physical, chemical and biological hazards.
+There shall be eye flushing devices, appropriate storage of flammable liquids, emergency spill kit(s) and fire extinguishers as required by NFPA 99. - D. Based on the functional program, equipment for terminal sterilization of contaminated specimens (autoclave or microwave) shall be provided. - E. Locker and toilet facilities for laboratory staff shall be located convenient to the laboratory area.
 SECTION 60: PHYSICAL FACILITIES, REHABILITATION THERAPY DEPARTMENT.

 - A. Common Elements.
 Each rehabilitative therapy department shall include the following, which may be shared or provided as separate units for each service: - 1.
 Office and clerical space with provisions for filing and retrieval of patient records. - 2.
 Reception and control station(s) with visual control of waiting and activities area.
 (This may be combined with office and clerical space.) - 3.
 Patient waiting area(s) out of traffic with provision for wheelchair patients. - 4.
-Patient toilets with handwashing facilities accessible to wheelchair patients. - 5.
+Patient toilets with handwashing stations accessible to wheelchair patients. - 5.
 Space(s) for storing wheelchairs and stretchers out of traffic while patients are using the services.
-These spaces may be separate from the service area but must be conveniently located. - 6.
+These spaces may be separate from the service area but shall be conveniently located. - 6.
 A conveniently accessible housekeeping room and service sink for housekeeping use. - 7.
 Locking closets or cabinets within the vicinity of each work area for securing staff personal effects. - 8.
 Convenient access to toilets and lockers. - 9.
 Access to a demonstration/conference room. - 10.
 Lockable storage for medications. - B. Physical Therapy.
 If physical therapy is part of the service, the following at least, shall be included: - 1.
 Individual treatment area(s) with privacy screens or curtains.
 Each such space shall have not less than 70 square feet of clear floor area. - 2.
-Handwashing facilities for staff either within or at each treatment space (one handwashing facility may serve several stations). - 3.
+Handwashing stations for staff either within or at each treatment space (one handwashing station may serve several stations). - 3.
 Exercise area and facilities. - 4.
 Clean linen and towel storage. - 5.
 Storage for equipment and supplies. - 6.
 Separate storage for soiled items. - 7.
 Patient change area.
-(If required by the narrative program.)
+(If required by the functional program.)